antfu/vite-unbundled/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-Derivated Vite with unbundled dependencies.
-For debug only.
+Derivated Vite with unbundled dependencies, for debugging.

+## Why?

+Vite bundles most of its dependencies for performance reasons.
+However, this makes debugging harder as it's hard to trace the source code of the dependencies.
+This package is a build of Vite with unbundled dependencies for easier debugging.

 ## Usage